sebastian-gregoricchio/snakeATAC/README.md

 ![lorenz curve examples](https://github.com/sebastian-gregoricchio/snakeATAC/blob/main/resources/lorenz_curve_examples.svg)

 * `Counts`: contains the results of featureCounts (from subread) with the counts of reads and other statistics on called peaks for each sample.
-It is availble also tab-separated file containing a summary of the main features counts for each sample: <br>
+It is availble also tab-separated file containing a summary of the main features counts for each sample: <br><br>
-**Summary counts table** <br>
+**Summary counts table**

 | Column   |   Description   |
 |------------:|:----------------|
 | Sample | Sample name|